Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-The average insurance rates for a Mini Cooper are $1,220 a year for full coverage insurance.
-Comprehensive insurance costs around $250 a year, collision costs $450, and liability coverage is estimated at $384.
-A liability-only policy costs approximately $432 a year, with high-risk insurance costing $2,640 or more.
-Teens cost the most to insure at $4,582 a year or more.
+The average insurance rates for a Mini Cooper are $1,220 a year for full coverage.
+Comprehensive insurance costs approximately $250, collision costs $450, and liability coverage is estimated at $384.
+Liability-only coverage costs approximately $432 a year, with high-risk coverage costing $2,640 or more.
+Teen drivers cost the most to insure at $4,582 a year or more.

 Average premium for full coverage: $1,220

-Full coverage includes $500 physical damage insurance deductibles, liability coverage up to 30/60, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all 50 states and Cooper trim levels.
+Price estimates include $500 deductibles, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all states and for all Cooper models.

 Price Range Variability